Parenting Skills Counseling

 Is Parenting Making You Feel Lost and Confused?

 Is your child experiencing anxiety, and you don’t know how to support him/her?
 Or, do you not know how to get him/her to listen to you without repeated requests and yelling?
 Are you wondering why your child listens to his/her other parent, but not you?
 Do you sometimes lose control over yourself or wish you handled things differently?
-You may wonder if anything will help you connect with your child.
-Every discussion might end up in a yelling match, and yet all you want is peace and quiet.
 Do you wish you knew what else you could do to support your child?

 It may seem as though you and your co-parent are not on the same page.
 Maybe your opposing parenting styles prevent you from finding compromise or consistency when faced with tough situations.
 Or, your partner might let you take the lead when parenting, but then you resent him/her later for not being more active or helpful.
 Perhaps you and your co-parent are both feeling resentful and unheard.